rancher/elemental-docs/docs/upgrade-lifecycle.md

 Verifying the correct execution of the upgrade jobs is a fundamental part of ensuring the Elemental upgrade process is complete.

 To troubleshoot each step within the entire upgrade process, please consult the [related document](./troubleshooting-upgrade.md).
-This section only describes the last step needed to verify the correct application of the upgrade Plan on one targeted node.
+This section only describes the last step needed to verify the correct application of the upgrade Plan on one targeted cluster.

 - Versions higher or equal to **v0.13.4** of the `system-upgrade-controller`: